Short-tailed drongo

 The short-tailed drongo (Dicrurus striatus) is a species of passerine bird in the family Dicruridae.

 It is endemic to the Philippines.
 Its natural habitat is tropical moist lowland forests.
 It was formerly conspecific with the Hair-crested drongo but was designated as unique based on its different sounding call, physical differences and through molecular studies.

 Description and taxonomy

-EBird describes the Chestnut-tailed jungle flycatcher species complex as "Glossy drongo of the eastern Visayas and Mindanao.
-Note the blue iridescence on the wings and neck, as well as the relatively weakly forked tail.
-Similar to Philippine Drongo-Cuckoo, but note present species' much heavier bill.
-A vocal inhabitant of forested habitats, often foraging actively from exposed perches, sometimes in pairs or small groups.
-Vibrant song consists of clicks, whistles, warbles, harsh grating notes, and mimicry.

 It was formerly conspecific with the Hair-crested drongo species complex which has now been split into 7 different subspecies.
-Molecular studies have shown that among these, it's most similar to the other Philippine drongos - the Palawan drongo and the Balicassiao.
-It is differentiated from the other species with its short tail, smaller size and generally less glossy appearance.
+Molecular studies have shown that among these, it is most similar to the other Philippine drongos - the Palawan drongo and the Balicassiao.
+It is differentiated from the other species by its short tail, smaller size and generally less glossy appearance.